adas1gupta/Leetcode/Trees/Search-in-BST/README.md

 **Link**: https://leetcode.com/problems/search-in-a-binary-search-tree/description/

 ## Notes:
- - Just make sure to implement binary search here.
+ - Just make sure to implement binary search here iteratively.

- - This is O(h) time complexity, which is O(log n) and O(n) in worst case (skewed tree)
+ - This is because this is a new pattern that applies to searching, precessor/successor, and insertion/deletion

 ## 🧪 Code
 See `solution.py`